Notificare/notificare-push-lib-react-native/README.md

 Follow the rest of the implementation on the [Notificare Documentation](https://docs.notifica.re/sdk/implementation/)

 ### iOS
-Make sure our native library is linked to your project
+The install step should do this for you, but if you want to make sure our native library is linked to your project, use:

 ```sh
 react-native link